How Do You Prevent A Customer Fraudulently Claiming A Reward Or Stamp?

-In order to prevent people from screen-shotting and sharing the reward redemption screen, we have developed a moving countdown card.
+In order to prevent people from taking a screen shot and sharing the reward redemption screen, we have developed an animated countdown voucher.

-This moving screen with colourful party poppers, proves to the staff that the reward is ‘live’ and not a fraudulent copy.
+The voucher is time-and-date stamped and is animated with colourful party poppers.
+This proves to the staff that the reward is ‘live’ and not a fraudulent copy.

-Make sure that staff are aware to look out for it and do not accept any still images.
+Make sure that staff are aware to look at the time, date and animation, and do not accept any still images or copies.

 4. Time delays between stamps